TurkServer/docs/source/arch/admin-console.md

 - **Experiments**: shows experiment instances, their participants, and timing information.
 - **Manage**: controls batch and treatment data which are used to configure experiments.

-We aim to provide more information about the interface as its design is finalized.
-For now, the admin interface is mostly self-explanatory.
+The admin interface is mostly self-explanatory.
+We aim to provide more information about the details of using the interface as its design is finalized.

 <!--
 Batches and treatments can be viewed and edited from the